 named Washington, District of Columbia, or Washington, D.C.
 It remains the capital city of the United States, yet it is not in any state.
-The city is a special district run directly by the Federal government.
+The city is a special district run directly by the federal government.

 George and Martha Washington had two wonderful, quiet years together at Mount Vernon after George retired from his job as president.
-A week and a half before Christmas, 1799, after riding his horse in a cold winter storm, George Washington became very ill and died within a few days.
-After his death, Martha freed all their slaves.
-Her husband had requested in his will that the slaves should be freed after her death, but she chose not to wait.
+A week and a half before Christmas in 1799, after riding his horse in a cold winter storm, George Washington became very ill and died within a few days.